ROCm/rocRAND/CONTRIBUTING.md

 - it must pass all of the automated checks
 - it must undergo a code review

-The GitHub "Issues" tab may also used to discuss ideas surrounding particular features or changes before raising pull requests.
+The GitHub "Issues" tab may also be used to discuss ideas surrounding particular features or changes, before raising pull requests.

 ## Code Structure ##